-The Texas brain injury lawyer at Hill Law Firm has handled a wide variety of cases involving varying degree of brain injuries.
 Brain injuries are particularly difficult to diagnosis and determine a course of treatment.
-Accordingly, it is important that victims of brain injuries hire attorneys that understand the intricacies and difficulties associated with brain injuries.
-According to the Centers for Disease Control:
+Accordingly, it is important that brain injury victims hire attorneys that understand the intricacies and difficulties associated with brain injuries.
+According to the Centers for Disease Control (CDC):

 A TBI is caused by a bump, blow or jolt to the head or a penetrating head injury that disrupts the normal function of the brain.
 Not all blows or jolts to the head result in a TBI.
 The severity of a TBI may range from “mild,” i.e., a brief change in mental status or consciousness to “severe,” i.e., an extended period of unconsciousness or amnesia after the injury.
 The majority of TBIs that occur each year are concussions or other forms of mild TBI.